 Our Analysis and Test Results

 DMM Dragon Cams are out to make a dent in the Black Diamond cam supremacy that seems pervasive at all American crags.
 They feature the same size and color scheme as the Camalots, and the same double axle design and camming range.
-Before the advent of the Ultralight Camalot, they were some of the lightest cams available, but BD has forged way ahead in the weight game.
-The Dragons are bomber and well suited to parallel placements, with the stems being flexible enough for horizontal placements, but not as versatile as the "Alien" style cams like the Black Diamond X4s, Metolius Ultralight Mastercams, and the Fixe Hardware Alien Revolutions.
+The Dragons are bomber and well suited to parallel placements, with the stems being flexible enough for horizontal placements.
+However, our testers unanimously preferred Black Diamond Ultralight C4s because they have a thumb loop and are lighter.

 These cams are the second heaviest in our review, barely lighter than the same size run of Black Diamond C4s, and almost five ounces more than the Black Diamond Ultralight Camalots.
-Five of the same size run of Totem Cams only weigh an ounce more, and each one can function as an offset cam in a flared placement, reducing the need to carry extra offset cams and further reducing weight.
-The extended sling could save weight on quickdraws, around 2.8 ounces per lightweight draw, for a total weight savings of 22.8 ounces if you were to extend an entire rack of eight Dragon Cams.
+The extended sling could save weight on quickdraws, around 2.8 ounces per lightweight draw, for a total weight savings of 22.8 ounces if you were to extend an entire rack of eight Dragon Cams, which is a fairly significant savings.

 A set of Dragons will protect in cracks from 13mm to 144mm.
-That's from tiny finger size to big fists, covering almost the same range as Camalots give or take a millimeter.
-They are available in the same size range as the Camalots and come in two sizes smaller than the current Wild Country Friends Selection.
+That's from tiny finger size to big fists, covering almost the same range as Camalots, give or take a millimeter.

 Until you get down to the thumb loop(less) zone, the stems on the Dragons are very similar to Camalots and are equally flexible, so unless you load them in a shallow horizontal at 90°, these cams hold well and don't become permanently bent.
 Place them deep in a horizontal and extend the sling and you'll have a great placement that will load with the supple Dyneema sling (hopefully not over a sharp edge), and the cam won't need to bend at all.